NicoLingg/deep_alpha_system/README.md

 *   **Dockerized Database:**
     *   TimescaleDB runs in a Docker container for easy setup and portability.

+## Feature Engineering System

+The system includes a modular and configurable pipeline for generating financial features from kline data.
+This is crucial for preparing data for machine learning models or advanced technical analysis.

+*   **Architecture:**
+    *   **YAML Configuration (`feature_engineering/feature_sets/*.yaml`):** Users define "feature sets" by selecting and parameterizing feature calculators in simple YAML files.
+This declarative approach makes it easy to experiment with different feature combinations.
+    *   **Calculator Catalog (`feature_engineering/calculators/catalog.py`):** A central Python registry mapping user-friendly names (e.g., "EMA", "RSI") to their underlying Python calculator classes.
+This acts as a discoverable "menu" of available feature types.
+    *   **Abstract Base Classes (`feature_engineering/calculators/base_calculator.py`):**
+        *   `BackwardFeatureCalculator`: For features derived from historical data up to the current point (e.g., moving averages, MACD).
+        *   `ForwardFeatureCalculator`: For features that look into the future from the current point (e.g., forward returns, future volatility).
+    *   **Concrete Calculator Implementations (`feature_engineering/calculators/*.py`):** Python classes that inherit from the ABCs and contain the specific logic for calculating each feature (e.g., `EmaFeatureCalculator`, `ForwardLogReturnCalculator`).
+    *   **Orchestration (`feature_engineering/generator.py`):** A script that reads a YAML feature set, uses the catalog to instantiate the necessary calculators, manages data flow, and stores the computed features in a dedicated database table (e.g., `kline_features_<your_set_version>`).

+*   **Key Capabilities:**
+    *   Dynamic schema generation for feature tables based on selected calculators.
+    *   Support for both backward-looking technical indicators and forward-looking target variables.
+    *   Clear separation between feature definition (YAML) and implementation (Python).
+    *   Extensible design for adding new custom feature calculators.

+*   **Usage (via Makefile):**
+    The `calculate-features` Makefile target orchestrates this process.
+    ```bash
+    # Example: Calculate features using 'my_feature_set.yaml' for table version 'v1_exp'
+    make calculate-features FEATURE_SET_VERSION=v1_exp FEATURE_SET_FILE=my_feature_set
+    ```
+    For detailed instructions on adding new calculators and configuring feature sets, please refer to `feature_engineering/README.md`.

 ## Project Structure (Overview)

 *   `config/`: Contains configuration files (e.g., `config.ini`).